 82% of US customers trust recommendations from people they know and 66% of US customers trust ratings and reviews posted online according to Nielsen.
 This trust is at the core of influencer relations.
 It varies by global region and customer age.

 Influencer relations marketing programs earned $6.85 in media value on average for every $1 spent in 2014 according to Burst Media via eMarketer.
 Influencer marketing programs yielded 3.4% social engagement rate on average.
 Note: Earned media yield varied by product category.
 Further, expect returns to diminish over time.

-1. Why you should use influencer relations marketing
+1. Why should you use influencer relations marketing?

 Influencer relations marketing is a key element of selling any product or service.
 It doesn’t matter if you’re a B2B, B2C, not-for-profit or solopreneur.